vuongducphuong/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 Prices per country
 ==================

 Pricelists can be set by countries group.
-Any new customer recorded in Odoo gets a default pricelist, i.e. the first one in the list matching the country.
-In case no country is set for the customer, Odoo takes the first pricelist without any country group.
+Any new customer recorded in Leansoft gets a default pricelist, i.e. the first one in the list matching the country.
+In case no country is set for the customer, Leansoft takes the first pricelist without any country group.

 The default pricelist can be replaced when creating a sales order.